nicolgit/nicolgit.github.io/_posts/2025/2025-09-01-cross-spokes-routing-for-private-endpoint.md

 ## TL;DR

-The reason for the apparently anomalous behavior of private endpoints is that, although a private endpoint appears in the Azure portal as a network interface (NIC) connected to a subnet, it's actually implemented completely differently under the hood.
+The reason for the apparently anomalous behavior of private endpoints is that, although a private endpoint appears in the Azure portal as a network interface (NIC) connected to a subnet,** it's actually implemented completely differently under the hood**.

 When Azure creates a private endpoint and attaches it to a subnet, what actually happens is that Azure creates explicit routes on all NICs connected to the VNet where the private endpoint is activated.